LudvigAlvir/javascriptTasks/assignments/assignment-1.md

 ## Setup

 Create a file called assignment-1.js inside the solutions folder.
-All tasks will be their own function
+All tasks will be their own exported function.
+To test your code, write "npm run test-1" in your terminal.

 ## Task 1